- Be aware of your surroundings and the people with whom you have contact.

 - Have phone numbers of program contacts handy at all times.

 - Know how to reach a doctor, a hospital or clinic, and the police in the country in which you are traveling.
-A list of international emergency phone numbers can be found here (but be sure to double check with your program upon arrival).

 - Have sufficient funds or a credit card on hand for emergencies.

 - Always carry enough local currency to take a taxi home or to make a phone call (pay phones in some countries do not accept coins, and you may need to use a phone card).

 - Consume alcohol in a responsible and culturally appropriate fashion.

 - Don’t accept rides with friends or acquaintances that have had too much to drink.